 The issue of Penelope from 1 January 1856 includes instructions for a window shade made with the unnamed crochet stitch noted above.
 Nothing is said about the need for a special crochet hook, and a second description in the issue from 15 December 1857 only does so indirectly.
-This may seem surprising but is consistent with ample other evidence of long cylindrical hooks being used for ordinary crochet (to be the topic of another post).
+This may seem surprising but is consistent with ample other evidence of long cylindrical hooks being used for ordinary crochet (also to be the topic of a separate post).

 As with the ostensibly initial presentations of Tunisian crochet in other languages, the Swedish wording asserts novelty but not invention.
 Perhaps unlike the situation elsewhere, however, there is a traditional Swedish manifestation of Tunisian crochet called krokning [hooking] that may predate rather than derive from the craft described in 1856.

 The instructions for the window shade were paired with an illustration on a supplementary pattern sheet of the type shown above.
-However, a copy of the 1856 volume of Penelope that includes has yet to be located.
+However, as already noted, a copy of the 1856 volume of Penelope that includes it has yet to be located.
 Here is a translation of the text.
-(The instructions in the 15 December 1857 issue, written by the same anonymous author, will be discussed and translated in the next post.)
+(The instructions in the 15 December 1857 issue, written by the same anonymous author, are discussed and translated in the next post.)